CovertRob/LS-Backend-Core/py120_notes.md

 ~~~

 - Don't use directly self to access class variables because it is indistinguishable if it's a class or isntance variable

+### Inheriting instance variables

+- Instance variables are not inherited
+  - If a superclass defines an instance variable, an instance of a sublcass knows about it
+  - A superclass can also reference the instance variables in its subclasses